Trinitro21/sbserver/README.md

   * Press A while highlighting 000400000016de00.cia and select "CIA image options..." -> "Mount image to drive"
   * Navigate inside the first folder shown, then inside the exefs folder
   * Press A while highlighting .code and select "Copy to 0:/gm9out"
+  * Download and extract https://github.com/dnasdw/3dstool/releases/latest on a PC
+  * Insert your 3DS's SD card into your PC, navigate to /gm9out, and copy the 3dstool program into that directory
+  * Open up a command prompt in that directory and run `3dstool --decompresscode -uvf .code --compress-type blz` to decompress the file
   * You now have the code.bin of SmileBASIC in /gm9out/.code on your SD card
 * Submit your code.bin to the patcher in index.php
 It should patch the binary to use whatever url you put the server in